Turkish calligraphy: Tools

 Calligraphy is a form of writing that requires a specific type of pen made from a special kind of reed, ink made from soot, and special papers in order to practice.
 The reed is split lengthwise and divided into thin strips.
 The strips are next fused together to create the pen.
 The nib of the pen is angled so that it slants toward the calligrapher, who holds the pen so that the nib's edge completely rests on the paper.
 The most important component in the calligraphy's aesthetic quality is the pen, since the pen produces the subtle effects and designs.

 In calligraphy, black lines are generally produced with lampblack ink on a light background.
 For Ottoman calligraphy, the most common colors were yellow (zırnık); red, white, and gold.
 The pigments were made with a variety of chemicals and substances, including orpiment, tulips and white lead.

 In previous centuries, paper purchased from the factory was not immediately usable.
 The raw paper was first colored, since it was typically white and strained the eyes.
 The surface was then sized with ‘âhâr,’ and lastly burnished with a tool known as a ‘çakmak mühre’ to smooth the surface and stabilize the ‘âhâr’ coating.
 This method continues to be used in modern calligraphy, resulting in glossy and smooth paper.

 Styles

 There are several classical styles of Islamic calligraphy, which are known in Turkish as sulus, reyhani, rika, muhakkak, and tevki.
 The Turkish Calligraphers adapted these classical styles of Arab calligraphy and created their own new styles.

-Seyh Hamdullah (1429–1520) was the first notable calligrapher in the period of the Ottoman Empire.
+Sheikh Hamdullah (1429–1520) was the first notable calligrapher in the period of the Ottoman Empire.
 He was urged by his pupil Bayezid II (1481–1512) to develop his own distinctive style.
 Hamdullah's style later inspired Hâfiz Osman (1642–1688) a renowned calligrapher who went on to produce work that may be described as quintessential.

-Ismail Ziihdi (died in 1806) and Mustafa Râkim (1758–1826) were both significant calligraphers.
-Mustafa Rakim's greatest contribution to Turkish calligraphy is the cell stilus style advancement.
+İsmail Zühdi (died in 1806) and Mustafa Râkim (1758–1826) were both significant calligraphers.
+Mustafa Rakim's greatest contribution to Turkish calligraphy is the cel stilus style advancement.
 Additionally, Rakim developed the tugra, which served as the king's seal.
 Another stylist, Sami Efendi, specialized in creating memorable vowel indicators and reading aids.